Views

 How to Use It

 Use this worksheet as a formative assessment after a unit on modern sociology or global economics.
-It works effectively as a "silent starter" to settle the class while the teacher takes attendance.
+It works effectively as a silent starter to settle the class while the teacher takes attendance.
+As students work, observe their process of elimination strategies to gauge their inferencing skills.
 Alternatively, assign it as a homework task to reinforce vocabulary acquisition.
 Completion typically takes 15 to 20 minutes depending on the student's reading speed and familiarity with the topic.

 Who It's For

 This resource is tailored for Grade 12 students preparing for college-level reading demands.
-It is also highly effective for advanced ESL/ELL students who need exposure to specialized modern English vocabulary.
+It is also highly effective for advanced ESL or ELL students who need exposure to specialized modern English vocabulary.
 The clear layout ensures that students remain focused on the text analysis task without unnecessary distractions.
+Pair this worksheet with a longer informational article on global tourism to provide a comprehensive lesson on the subject.

-According to research by Fisher & Frey (2014), the use of complex informational texts paired with targeted text-dependent questions is essential for developing the literacy skills required for post-secondary success.
+According to research by Fisher & Frey (2014), using complex informational texts paired with targeted text-dependent questions is essential for developing the literacy skills required for post-secondary success.
 This worksheet aligns with those findings by requiring students to engage with sophisticated, non-fiction content that mirrors real-world reading tasks.
-By focusing on `CCSS.ELA-LITERACY.RI.11-12.1`, the resource ensures that Grade 12 learners are practicing the specific skill of evidence-based analysis, which is a key predictor of performance on standardized assessments like the NAEP.
-The inclusion of 7 distinct tasks allows for a reliable measure of student proficiency without overwhelming the learner.
+By focusing on CCSS.ELA-LITERACY.RI.11-12.1 to cite strong textual evidence to support analysis of explicit text, the resource ensures that Grade 12 learners are practicing the specific skill of evidence-based analysis, which is a key predictor of performance on standardized assessments.
+The inclusion of seven distinct tasks allows for a reliable measure of student proficiency without overwhelming the learner.
 This structured approach to reading comprehension supports the gradual release of responsibility model, moving students toward independent mastery of informational text analysis.
 Such targeted practice is a cornerstone of effective secondary ELA instruction and prepares students for the rigors of academic and professional environments.